 Main Takeaways: Using Fundamental Analysis

-- Technical analysis and fundamental analysis are the 2 main types of analysis-related stock trading.
-Fundamental analysis evaluates certain securities to create forecasts about its price in the future.
+- Technical analysis and fundamental analysis are the two main types of analysis used by stock traders.
+Fundamental analysis evaluates security to create a forecast for its future price.

-- This type of analysis uses specific indicators.
-These include EPS, P/E ratios, beta and more.
-We explore what each of these are, and the role they play, below.
+- Fundamental analysis uses specific statistics for stocks.
+These include earnings per share (EPS), the price-to-earnings (P/E) ratio, beta and more.
+We explore what each of these is and the role they play below.

-- A great company to use for technical analysis is Amazon.
-We break down an example below as well.
+- Amazon is a great company to use for fundamental analysis.
+We provide an example below for this tech company.

-Fundamental analysis is the process of evaluating security for creating forecasts about its future price.
-Fundamental analysis includes estimations based on many components related to stock, including:
+Fundamental analysis is the process of evaluating a security to make forecasts about its future price.
+For a stock, fundamental analysis typically includes reviewing many elements related to stock prices, including: